CAREER CHOICE: EQUINE DENTISTRY

 From evolutionary anatomy and disease processes to treatment planning and nutritional advice, the intensive equine dentistry course goes well beyond that of other courses or traineeships currently offered by other organisations or institutions.
 The key is the process by which broad, yet in-depth knowledge leads to a sound diagnostic and treatment approach which respects natural dental function.
-Whether you are a Veterinary Surgeon and would like to do a Postgraduate course or are an experienced horse professional who wants to train for a Certificate, contact us and we can provide you relevant course information for you.
+Whether you are a Veterinary Surgeon and would like to do a postgraduate course or you are an experienced horse professional who wants to train in the field, contact us and we can provide you with more information.

 There are a number of issues to consider when deciding on how to learn skills required to practice equine dentistry.
 Equine dentistry may be a suitable career for caring, fastidious and reputable people.
 The industry needs those who base their career on methods that are sound and proven by the test of time.
 Different courses teach different methods.
-Some are science based, some are not.
+Some are scientifically based, some are not.